What Is Vehicular Manslaughter in Texas?

 While manslaughter charges are associated with less serious penalties than murder charges, they are still quite harsh compared to other offenses.

-What is Vehicular Manslaughter in Texas?
+What Is Vehicular Manslaughter in Texas?

 An estimated over 3,600 people die in motor vehicle accidents in Texas each year.
 The vast majority of these deaths are not intentional.
 Common contributors to traffic fatalities are distracted driving, speeding, and drunk driving.